LonicaMewinsky/gif2gif/README.md

 The purpose of this script is to accept an animated gif as input, process frames as img2img typically would, and recombine them back into an animated gif.
 Intended to provide a fun, fast, gif-to-gif workflow that supports new models and methods such as InstructPix2Pix.
 Drop in a gif and go.
 Referenced code from prompts_from_file.

 **Instructions:**
+ - For ControlNet support, make sure to enable "Allow other script to control this extension" in settings.
  - img2img batch *count* and *size* represent completed GIFs, not individual images.
     - eg a gif with 30 frames, batch count of 2, batch size of 3, will result in 6 gifs (180 images).
  - Drop or select gif in the script's box; a preview should appear if it is a valid animated gif.